As a Los Angeles investment advisor, index funds have received increased attention from investors and the financial media over the last several years.

 Some have even made claims that the increased usage of index funds may be distorting market prices.
 For many, this argument hinges on the premise that indexing reduces the efficacy of price discovery.
 If index funds are becoming increasingly popular and investors are “blindly” buying an index’s underlying holdings, sufficient price discovery may not be happening in the market.
 But should the rise of index funds be a cause of concern for investors?
 Using data and reasoning, we can examine this assertion and help investors understand that markets continue to work, and investors can still rely on market prices despite the increased prevalence of indexing.

-As an investment management firm in Austin, TX, a quick online search for “Dow rallies 500 points” yields a cascade of news stories with similar titles, as does a similar search for “Dow drops 500 points.”
+As an investment management firm in Los Angeles, a quick online search for “Dow rallies 500 points” yields a cascade of news stories with similar titles, as does a similar search for “Dow drops 500 points.”
 These types of headlines may make little sense to some investors, given that a “point” for the Dow and what it means to an individual’s portfolio may be unclear.
 The potential for misunderstanding also exists among even experienced market participants, given that index levels have risen over time and potential emotional anchors such as a 500-point move do not have the same impact on performance as they used to.
 With this in mind, we examine what a point move in the Dow means and the impact it may have on an investment portfolio.